SoEBeS/blog.soebes.io/content/about/index.md

 invited to become an Apache Maven committer and continued with invitation to become an Apache Software Foundation Member and finally become the Apache Maven Chairman.

-I've done a lot of trainings (Git, Maven, Jenkins, Nexus, CI/CD consultancy and other things) over the time and furthermore done a lot of lectures on different conferences like BaselOn, JAX, FOSDEM, CyberJug, UGDarmstadt etc.
+I've done a lot of trainings (Git, Maven, Jenkins, Nexus, CI/CD consultancy and other things) over the time and also made lectures on different conferences like BaselOne, JAX, FOSDEM, CyberJug, UGDarmstadt etc.